What is Hydrogen Sulfide Gas?

 Personal protective equipment (PPE) for hydrogen sulfide includes full-face air purifying respirators (APR) for gas amounts up to 100 ppm, and self-contained breathing apparatuses (SCBA) or supplied air lines for gas amounts reaching 100 ppm or higher.
 If direct skin contact with hydrogen sulfide is possible, workers must wear protective gloves and clothing made from material that cannot be permeated or degraded by the substance.

-See all toxic tort lawsuits which we’ve taken on.
+See all toxic tort lawsuits that we've taken on.

 Get a Free Hydrogen Sulfide Poisoning Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Hydrogen Sulfide Poisoning Lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Hydrogen Sulfide Poisoning Lawsuits.
 We are handling individual litigation nationwide and currently accepting new class actions in all 50 states.

 Free Case Evaluation: Again, if you were harmed by hydrogen sulfide exposure, you should contact Schmidt and Clark immediately.
 You may be entitled to maximum compensation by filing a lawsuit with the right lawyer and we can help.